image-js/image-js-docs/docs/Basics/Working with Images.md

 In ImageJS an image is an object where its data is represented as a typed array.
 There are properties that a user should pay attention to and it is crucial to understand what they represent.

-- Size : in ImageJS it is calculated through a multiplication of width and height.
+- width : horizontal length of an image.

-- [Image format](../Glossary.md#image-format 'internal link on glossary'): file format.
-Depending on it, image properties like bit depth can look very different.
+- height : vertical length of an image.

 - [Color model](../Glossary.md#color-model 'internal link on glossary'): the abstract model of how pixel colors are formed.